 Scientists talk about a time when we’ll have computer chips implanted into our brains to enable us to process vast amounts of information in seconds.

-That day isn’t here yet.
-Our brains are not wired to cope with the consequences of the 24-hour digital workplace.
+That day isn’t here yet and our brains are not wired to cope with the consequences of the 24-hour workplace.
+Keeping it simple is the kindest thing you can do for your workforce.

 Simplifying or dumbing down?